 Multi-Processor Operating System

+Multiprocessor operating system is the second most important type of operating system.
 Multiprocessor operating system supports two or more processors that running programs at the same time.
 All the CPUs are work with close communication and are sharing their resources like computer buses, peripheral devices, and memory.
 Examples of multiprocessing operating systems are Linux, UNIX & Windows 2000.

 Multitasking Operating System

 A multitasking operating system executes more than one program at the same time.
 This operating system monitors your position inside these tasks and shifts from one task to another without any loss of information.
-Some examples of the multitasking operating systems are UNIX and Windows 2000.
+Some examples of multitasking operating systems are UNIX and Windows 2000.

 Multithreading Operating System